On this dayNov 02, 1920

 The Ocoee Election Day Massacre represents one of the bloodiest days in American political history.
 Black survivors fled the community, never to return.
 The entire Black community of Ocoee was driven out within a year, forced to abandon or sell land and homes they owned.
 No Black Americans resided in the City of Ocoee for the following 60 years.

-The lynching of July Perry and countless others, and the destruction of the Black community with impunity, showed Black residents that exercising their legal right to vote made them targets for deadly attacks and that they could not depend on authorities for protection.
+The lynching of Mr. Perry and countless others, and the destruction of the Black community with impunity, showed Black residents that exercising their legal right to vote made them targets for deadly attacks and that they could not depend on authorities for protection.

 About EJI